PMeskauskas/test-at-commands/README.md

 # test-at-commands
-Program for automatically testing AT commands
+Program for automatically testing AT commands with serial or ssh protocols

 # installation
 1. Download and extract the files to a directory